Part 5 – Matching a diesel generator to your UPS (Uninterruptible Power Supply)

 The load transfer switch prevents the generator power from back-feeding the mains supply.
 The in-phase monitor ensures that the two power sources (generator and mains power) are not out of synchronisation when mains is restored as the transfer switch cuts away from the generator in favour of mains.
 Out-of-sync power sources could result in a potentially destructive power spike to the UPS and unprotected connected equipment.

 Larger Data Centres

 As with UPS equipment, larger and/or more critical sites can utilise generators connected in parallel, either for capacity or redundancy.
 Use of (say) three generators where two can handle the load ensures that even during scheduled maintenance visits, full protection is available to the site.
-Synchronisation is achieved via use of additional equipment, and generally this can be retrofitted.
+Synchronisation is achieved via the use of additional equipment, and generally, this can be retrofitted.
 This helps protect the original investment where growth has dictated an upgrade.

 In summary, a matched UPS and generator for IT mission-critical applications requires an on-line UPS that can accommodate most frequency variations.
 There should also be a properly sized generator that will absorb most voltage variations.
 Further insurance can be provided by an electronic governor on the generator and an in-phase monitor on the automatic transfer switch.

 The IT Professionals Guide to Standby Power – contents